 After World war II he pursued his longstanding desire to enter the field of medical research.
 His choice of specialty was stimulated once again by his love and admiration for his father.
 He had observed singer friends of his father’s who had vocal problems which mystified the doctors of the day.
 He hoped that he could help them so he decided to go into ear nose and throat medicine (ENT).
 His dream was to aid singers who had damaged or lost their voices.

-Meanwhile Tomatis’s father had begun referring singers to his son, and he began prodding around in the singing literature attempting to unravel the mysteries of the voice.
+Meanwhile, Tomatis’s father had begun referring singers to his son, and he began prodding around in the singing literature attempting to unravel the mysteries of the voice.
 At the time the prevailing theory was that the voice was controlled by the larynx and if the singer could not reach a particular note it was due to a malfunction of the larynx.
-Initially Tomatis prescribed strychnine, the standard medical treatment for overstretched vocal chords, and also male hormones, a favourite of wartime medicine.
+Initially, Tomatis prescribed strychnine, the standard medical treatment for overstretched vocal cords, and also male hormones, a favorite of wartime medicine.
 This appeared to be working until two of his patients “choked” on the stage.

 Tomatis concluded from the evidence he gathered that the voice was controlled not by the larynx but by the ear.
 He was able to verify from his test results that a scotoma (an absence of certain frequencies) in the audiogram exactly matches the same loss of frequencies in the voice.
 Thus in 1947 Tomatis came to the formulation of his first law “the voice only contains those frequencies that the ear can hear,” or as he liked to put it, “one sings with one’s ear.”

 Tomatis had married by this time but, as he freely admits, the relationship was completely unfulfilling as there was no rapport between him and his wife.
 As he states in his autobiography, The Conscious Ear, “There was no love because there was no communication; there was no communication because there was no love.”